 SAE General Manager, Dr Luke McMillan believes projects like these are immensely important for the music industry and the wellbeing of the community.

-“Over the last year, the live entertainment industry in Australia has been devastated by COVID-19, losing $23.6 billion in 2020 alone.
+“The live entertainment industry in Australia has been devastated by COVID-19, losing $23.6 billion in 2020 alone.
 I am humbled to see our students using their talents to bring the outstanding performances of the Australian Boys Choir to the aged care community.“